gyam020816/gitlab-hooked-on-a-feeling/README.md

 gitlab-hooked-on-a-feeling
 ====

-Auto-trigger Jenkins builds when code is pushed on a GitLab server.
+When this application is executed, it creates a hook in every GitLab project so that Jenkins is notified of new commits.

+If the Jenkins is configured according to [Git Plugin](https://wiki.jenkins.io/display/JENKINS/Git+Plugin#GitPlugin-Pushnotificationfromrepository) `notifyCommit`, this should in turn trigger builds.

+> This will scan all the jobs that:
+>
+> Have Build Triggers > Poll SCM enabled.
+No polling Schedule is required.
+> Are configured to build the repository at the specified URL
+> Are configured to build the optionally specified branches or commit ID
+>
+> For jobs that meet these conditions, polling will be immediately triggered.
+If polling finds a change worthy of a build, a build will in turn be triggered.

 [![Hooked on a Feeling](https://img.youtube.com/vi/PJQVlVHsFF8/102.jpg)](https://www.youtube.com/watch?v=PJQVlVHsFF8 "David Hasselhoff - Hooked on a Feeling")

-When this application is executed, it scans GitLab projects and creates a hook in GitLab so that a Jenkins server is notified of new commits ([Git Plugin](https://wiki.jenkins.io/display/JENKINS/Git+Plugin#GitPlugin-Pushnotificationfromrepository) `notifyCommit`).

 It requires:
 - a GitLab URL